 Crush and shear points are another common hazard found on most playgrounds.
 They occur where moving pieces of playground connect and can crush or cut a child, like where a swing chain connects to its seat.

 There are a number of easy upgrades to consider when it comes to playground repair.
-Most new equipment is built with guards or smaller clearances that can’t trap children’s tiny fingers.
+Most new equipment has guards or smaller clearances that can’t trap children’s tiny fingers.

 4. Pest Infestations

-Pest and insect infestations are often not seen as a playground repair issue, but they can pose a serious threat to children at play.
+Pest and insect infestations can pose a serious threat to children at play.
 A playground inspector can assess issues like bee and wasp nests and create a plan for removal and related repair if necessary.

 5. Entanglement & Entrapment Risks

-Entanglement and entrapment are two serious hazards that can be found on a playground.
+Two serious playground hazards commonly talked about are entanglement and entrapment.
 Entanglement risks are areas where a child’s clothing, jewelry, hair, or other accessories get stuck in a moving part of the playground equipment.
 Entrapment risks involve holes, gaps, or spaces in equipment where children’s limbs or heads can get trapped or stuck.

 Both of these risks can be identified and mitigated with the help of a licensed playground inspector.
 Looking for a DIY approach to improving your playground safety?
 Try an app like Park Protector that guides you through the process of inspecting your playground yourself.